 Dog walking in the Stonehenge landscape

-Access for dog walkers has been closed on fields with livestock near Durrington Walls at Stonehenge following an increasing number of attacks on sheep.
+Access for dog walkers is closed on fields with sheep on National Trust land in the Stonehenge Landscape following an increasing number of attacks on livestock.

-Access to Rights of Way through National Trust land is not affected, although we do ask that dogs are kept under control or on a lead particularly when sheep are nearby.
+Access to Public Rights of Way through National Trust land is not affected, however we do ask that dogs are kept under control or on a lead particularly when sheep are nearby.

 Should you have any queries about this please email firstname.lastname@example.org.

 Note: Assistance dogs on a lead are welcome anywhere on National Trust land.